Gallbladder Problems After Weight Loss Surgery

 Gallbladder symptoms are extremely common in obese and overweight individuals.
 These problems within the gallbladder are called Gallstones, which are caused primarily by:

 - High cholesterol levels

 The liver creates bile, which helps the digestion of fatty acids.
 Unfortunately, if cholesterol gets too high, bile is unable to process correctly which causes a blockage creating gallbladder problems known as gallstones.

 Bariatric surgery, or weight loss surgery, is a procedure that makes it possible to eliminate excess weight by making modifications to your digestive tract.
 Rapid weight loss (3 to 5 lbs per week) can cause gallbladder disease in post-bariatric patients.

 The gallbladder is a key component of the digestive tract.
 The gallbladder stores bile which is produced by the liver.
 Bile helps with the digestion of fatty acids.
 Removing the gallbladder does not halt the liver from creating the bile required to digest fats.
 Rather than being stored in the gut, the bile will trickle to your digestive tract, forming gallstones.

 Gallstones are common and affect at least 1/4 of obese individuals.
-This is because of the extremely high cholesterol levels.
+This is because of the extremely high cholesterol and fat levels.
 In many cases, gallstones become so bad that they need to be surgically removed.